pimcore/customer-data-framework/doc/09_Activities.md

 # Activities

 An important part of the customer management framework are customer activities.
-They can be pretty every activity a customer can perform - and therefore very simple (for example customer logged in) or quite complex (orders, bookings...).
+They can be pretty much every activity a customer can perform - and therefore very simple (for example customer logged in) or quite complex (orders, bookings...).
-The CMF can be used to store all these customer related activity data and use it for example for segment building or as information for the customer service team.
+The CMF can be used to store all customer related activity data and use it for example for segment building or as information for the customer service team.